Baddum/SQL418/README.md

 // SELECT * FROM table WHERE id = 39;
 ```

-You can override a defined part of a SQL request, like changing the selected fields:
+You can override a defined part of a SQL request.<br>
+An example to change the selected fields:

 ```php
 echo $request->extend('SELECT name');
 // SELECT name FROM table WHERE id = 39;
 ```

-Use the `&` keyword to extend a part of a SQL request.
+Use the `&` keyword to extend a part of a SQL request.<br>
-For example, you can add a field to select:
+An example to  add a field to select:

 ```php
 echo $request->extend('SELECT &, id');
 // SELECT name, id FROM table WHERE id = 39;
 ```

-You can change the type a SQL request, like changing a `SELECT` request to a `DELETE` one:
+You can change the type a SQL request.<br>
+An example to change a `SELECT` request to a `DELETE` one:

 ```php
 echo $request->extend('DELETE');